 One of the most common issues mentioned around DNA kits is that they will forever be linked to a name, your name.
 This is an easy one to answer: Not necessarily!

-You can buy DNA tests anonymously, meaning you don’t need to give a name.
-And if you do, it doesn’t need to be your complete one.
-You can use a first name, a set of initials or, in practice, any conjunction of words.
+You can buy DNA tests anonymously, meaning you don’t need to provide a name, or you can provide a partial one(a first name, a set of initials, etc.)

 Acquiring and Paying for a Test